 The first step was giving it a bath.
 (I thought this picture was hilarious but my kids just rolled their eyes at me.
 Come on, I'm funny!
 I wrapped the pumpkin in a towel like a baby!)

-How to Make a Duck Tape® Witch Pumpkin
+How to Decorate a Witch Pumpkin with Duck Tape®

-When my baby pumpkin was all clean I started with the eyes.
-Very simple.
-Cut a piece of black Duck Tape®, cut an oval shape and a smaller circle, and cut a circle out of the white Duck Tape® to make the eyes.
+Now we can start with the eyes.
+Cut a strip of black Duck Tape® and cut an oval shape and a smaller circle.
+Cut a circle out of the white Duck Tape® to make the eyes.

-Now that my pumpkin has a face it is time to start working on the green witch hair.
+Now that the witch pumpkin has a face, it is time to start working on the green witch hair.

-I cut one strip of the green Duck Tape® and cut another piece that is just a little bit shorter.
-I put the two sticky sides together.
-Making sure to leave one side with the sticky still exposed.
+Cut a strip of the green Duck Tape® and cut another piece that is just a little bit shorter and put the two sticky sides together.
+Make sure to leave one side with the sticky still exposed.

 Cut the strip into smaller strips and use the exposed sticky end to stick the "hair" to the pumpkin.
 I did about five rows on each side and scrunched up each strand to give a crazy hair look.

-The witch hat is also made out of Duck Tape®.
-I made 2 sheets using the same technique as for the hair but kept adding strips until it made sheets with no sticky exposed.
+To make the witch hat out of Duck Tape® make 2 sheets using the same technique as for the hair but keep adding strips until it makes a sheet with no sticky exposed.

-For the brim of the witch hat, I took the second sheet and cut it into a large circle.
-I taped the cone to the circle by using small strips of Duck Tape® and taping the cone to the rim from the inside of the cone.
+For the brim of the witch hat, make a second sheet of Duck Tape® and cut it into a large circle.
+Tape the cone to the circle by using small strips of Duck Tape® and tape the cone to the rim from the inside of the cone.

-When the whole ensemble is put together, my witch pumpkin is so cute!!
-I think she turned out even cuter then I thought that she would.
+Isn't my witch pumpkin so cute?
+I think she turned out even cuter than I expected!